 In addition to the State and Territory RACs, a National Research Advisory Committee will also be established to consider projects of national interest that stretch across states and territories.
 Section 4.2 of the Alliance Agreement outlines the compositions of the National RAC.

 Publication and communication

 There are clear safeguards in the Alliance Agreement around CSIRO’s ability to publish independent, peer-reviewed scientific research.
-Companies do not have rights to alter, edit or respond to research reports written by CSIRO under GISERA.
+Companies do not have rights to alter or edit research reports written by CSIRO under GISERA.
 When companies sign-up to GISERA, they agree to complete transparency of reporting under these conditions before project proposals have been approved.
 These are standard protocols CSIRO enters into in all of its major alliance arrangements – they ensure the national science agency’s independence.

 We publish all GISERA research, regardless of the findings.
 All research is made publicly available once it has cleared CSIRO’s established peer-review process.
 Any risks to public or environmental health and safety identified by GISERA research are reported to relevant authorities.

 A research and development plan, and budget is prepared annually through each RAC.
 This document details the following: